tdda/tdda/doc/source/tdda.serial.md

  - `n` or `numpy_nullable` for the `numpy_nullable` back end, and
  - `a` or `pyarrow` for the `pyarrow` back end.

-The API generally used a `backend` keyword argument on calls to specify the backend when appropriate.
+The API generally uses a `backend` keyword argument on calls to specify the backend when appropriate.